gabi-gms/gabi-gms/README.md

 - 🌌 Astrophysics
 - 🐉 RPG & Storytelling

 My goal is to understand how systems work, whether they are made of code, people, ideas or stars.

-### 🌱 Currently Exploring

-- Software Architecture
-- React, Next.js, TypeScript & AI Assisted Development
-- Neurodivergent Thinking
-- Astrophysics
-- Female Health & Cyclicity

 <br clear="right">